prdoyle/bosk/docs/USERS.md

 B will run before C. The hooks will reliably run in the order A, B, C.
 When C runs, its read context will reflect the updates performed by A and C but not B, _even though B ran first_[^ordering].

+See the `HooksTest` unit test for examples to illustrate the behaviour.

 [^ordering]: It might at first appear strange that hook C would not observe the effects of hook B, if B runs before C.
 However, recall that, though B's updates will be _submitted_ before C runs, there is no guarantee that they will be _applied_ before C runs.
 Suppose, for example, that we've chosen to deploy our application as a cluster that uses a queueing system